There is no other grape quite like Northwest Italy’s Nebbiolo.

-Poor Man’sWise Man’s Barolo – Gattinara may not be oak-aged for as long as Barolo, but it carries a similar gravitas and delicious profile.
+Poor Man’sWise Man’s Barolo – Gattinara may not carry the prestige of Barolo, but it carries a similar gravitas and delicious profile.
 Whether you want to always have a classy Nebbiolo on hand, or you want to get a Nebbiolo as a gift for a friend, Gattinara is worth considering.

 - You Prefer Barbaresco to Barolo – It is a cliché that Barbaresco is the feminine counterpart to the masculine Barolo.
 But there is some truth to it, and if you find the more delicate, elegant and conversational style of Barbaresco to be more to your liking, then — again — Gattinara is worth considering.

 - You Can Buy Them With Significant Age – Not to double up on the value talking points, but I’ve frequently come across Gattinara in wine shops and online with eight-plus years of aging, selling for $30 or less.
 Given how Nebbiolo improves with ample aging, this kind of value buy shouldn’t be ignored.

 Situated in the foothills of the Alps, northwest of the city of Novara and south of Lake Orta, Gattinara lies in the province of Piedmont.
 Because it shares the Piedmont stage with two of Europe’s most titanic wines, it is chronically overshadowed.